-Built-in Traffic Scenarios¶
+Built-in Traffic Networks¶

 We provide a quick introduction to the traffic examples and tools that Flow comes pre-built with.
 For further details, please examine the documentation provided in the examples folder.
 A few points of clarification:

 We discuss the “goal” of the example.
 By this we mean the standard reward that is built into the environment.
 It is simple to change the reward function if other goals are desired.

 Occasionally we describe environments as fully observed.
 By this we mean that all relevant pieces of information (speed, relative positions, traffic light states) of the system are available to the controller.
 Partially observed refers to only a subset being available.
 This is the default configuration of the environment and the set of observations can be customized.

 Each environment has customizable environment/network parameters that can be used to configure it beyond what is described here.
 Particularly pertinent parameters are described.
 Additional parameters can be found by examining the documentation in the relevant network and environment files.